 Students with this exception enabled will be able to take the test from any location, even if it is restricted for other students.

 In a high-stakes testing situation you or the proctor can override a restriction that has been enforced by the system.
-From the Test Begin page, you can see the individual instances when users were prevented from accessing a test, along with an option to override this restriction to allow a user to continue taking the test.
+On the Test Begin page, you can see the individual instances when users were prevented from accessing a test, along with an option to override this restriction to allow a user to continue taking the test.

 These restrictions are logged by the system in the event that later review is required.